danny-dirksen/cannulation-project/README.md

 ## Abstract

-IS THIS AN EXPERIMENT YOU'VE DONE BEFORE OR SOMETHING YOU PLAN TO DO?

-NEW EXPERIMENT?
-HAS THIS OR SOMETHING SIMILAR BEEN DONE BEFORE?

 The goal of this project was to create custom hardware that opens the door to new heart disease research to the Department of Biological Sciences.
 The machine operates like a configurable cappuccino machine, pumping two chemicals, one after the other, through the main blood vessel of a mouse.

 A previous attempt at this machine has been made, but for decades it was unusable due to lack of documentation and changing research needs.
 In this project, a new system was designed with simplicity, consistency, and ease of use in mind.
 The project aimed to reduce systematic error, to increase reproducibility, and lower standard deviation while being configurable enough to support a variety of experiments.